The City of Waco held a Virtual Groundbreaking on October 22, 2020 to commemorate the start of the project and the 150th anniversary of the bridge.

 Ceremony participants included Waco Parks and Recreation Director Jonathan Cook, Waco City Manager Bradley Ford, Waco Mayor Kyle Deaver, Mayor Pro Tem and District One Council Representative Andrea Barefield, District Four Council Representative Darius Ewing and District Two Council Representative Hector Sabido.

 Pardon our dust!
-Full closure of the Suspension Bridge and work area is anticipated throughout the duration of the bridge rehabilitation project to assure public safety.
+Full closure of the Suspension Bridge and work area is anticipated throughout the duration of the bridge rehabilitation project to ensure public safety.
 Significant areas of Indian Spring Park and Martin Luther King, Jr. Park will be closed throughout the duration of the project.
 Portions of the Waco Riverwalk on both sides of the bridge will also be impacted, as well as traffic lanes along University Parks Dr. and Martin Luther King, Jr. Blvd.
 River access below the bridge will remain open.

 Since its initial construction in 1870, Waco’s historic Suspension Bridge has been widely recognized as an engineering marvel of its time and a significant landmark.
 But notably, this bridge also represents one of the first community-driven civic improvement projects Wacoans became known for.